EvilCrypto/mbpos-resources/linux-masternode-setup.md

 In your console, enter the following command:

 ```
-bifrostd
+masterbitposd
 ```

-The system will report **Bifrost server starting** and start downloading the blockchain data from the network.
+The system will report **MasterBitPOS server starting** and start downloading the blockchain data from the network.

 #### Step 14 - Create a masternode private key.